-For installation of the transfer switch system, you’ll need:
+For installation of the transfer switch system, you’ll need the following:

 - A portable generator: You’ll determine the size of the generator you need for emergencies based on the appliances you wish to power.

-- Transfer switch: A manual transfer switch is practical in this case since you’ll be using a portable generator instead of the standby type.
+- Transfer switch: A manual transfer switch is practical since you’ll use a portable generator instead of the standby type.

-- Power inlet box: This is a watertight box installed outdoors to provide a connection to the generator on the outer end and the transfer switch on the interior end.
+- Power inlet box: This is a watertight box installed outdoors to connect the generator on the outer end and the transfer switch on the interior end.
 It should be male (with prongs sticking out the outside) instead of female (with holes you can plug into) so that you don’t use the dangerous male cord.

 - Heavy-duty power cord: A standard length of at least 20 feet would be advisable to complete the connection adequately.
 Use a power cord with a prong number matching your generator’s.

-To facilitate secure connections, you need to mount the transfer switch right next to the electrical panel.
+Mount the transfer switch right next to the electrical panel to facilitate secure connections.

-You know that you can’t operate your wiring with the electricity on, so this is a reminder.
-Ensure that you turn off the power so that you don’t harm yourself or others.
+You know you can’t operate your wiring with the electricity on, so this is a reminder.
+Ensure you turn off the power, so you don’t harm yourself or others.

 Having your priority appliances list in hand, distinguish the circuits you need to be powered from those that need to be off.
 Turn off the less critical circuits.

 Remember to connect the double-pole 240-volt circuits with twin 120-volt circuits.
-Moreover, ensure that you match the circuits with the required amperage of each.
+Moreover, ensure that you match the circuits with the required amperage.

 Always balance your loads by dividing the high-wattage devices to the far left and right parts of the transfer switch.
-For instance, if your fridge is in the right end of the circuit, place the air compressor on the left end.
+For instance, place the air compressor on the left if your fridge is on the right end of the circuit.